Our research is editorially independent but we may earn a commission for purchases made through our links.

 What Is It?
 The food scene in Houston might make you think of barbecue in giant-sized portions, but crawfish are another local specialty worth trying while you’re here.

 Why Do It?
 Crawfish season runs from February to May in Houston, and its location close to the Gulf Coast makes it a wonderful place to get your crawfish fix.
 Popular crawfish restaurants to try include Crawfish & Noodles and LA Crawfish.

 Good to Know: Crawfish pairs quite well with local craft beer, and there are many breweries in Houston to cool off your tongue after all that spicy seafood.
 For example, there’s Buffalo Bayou Brewing, Karbach Brewing, Southern Star Brewing, Saint Arnold Brewing, and 8th Wonder Brewing, just to name a few.

 Shop for Authentic Western Wear

-How better to see Houston than while wearing a cowboy hat and boots, right?
-Fortunately, there are still lots of places where you can shop for Western wear in Houston in a variety of price ranges.
-Some of the top shops in Houston are Outback Western Wear Store, Pinto Ranch, Leon Western Wear, and Cavender’s Boot City.
-Anyone who’s ever shopped for cowboy boots knows that they often run at least $400 or more.
-If dressing to a theme is out of your budget, consider stopping by the Texas Junk Co., which has used pairs of boots for sale as low as $30.
+Why Do It?
+There are lots of places where you can shop for Western wear in Houston in a variety of price ranges.
+Some of the top shops in Houston are Pinto Ranch, Leon Western Wear, and Cavender’s Boot City.

 Experience the Houston Livestock Show & Rodeo